itamar1986/Bootcamp-Rocketseat-GoStack-12/07-appgobarber/README.md

 ## Vídeo do projeto

 <p align="justify">

-  - No terminal dentro da pasta do projeto do servidor back-end, executa o docker e yarn dev:server;
+  - No terminal dentro da pasta do projeto do servidor back-end, executa o docker e yarn dev:server.

   - Faz a Requisição no Insomnia.